qzylalala/ANN2SNN/README.md

 # Welcome to ANN2SNN 👋
 ### Description

-> a demo provided by snntoolbox official, convert cnn to snn tested on mnist, docker supported.
+> a demo provided by snntoolbox official, convert cnn to snn tested on mnist, cifar100.docker supported.

 ### Requirments